amanrai31/React2/README6.md

 }

 function Child({ onFetched }) {
-  const data = useSomeAPI();     // Lift it up to parent and pass data as prop to childern instead of fetching data in child & updating parent using some callback
+  const data = useSomeAPI();     // Lift it up to parent and pass data as prop to children instead of fetching data in child & updating parent using some callback
   //  Avoid: Passing data to the parent in an Effect useEffect(() => {
     if (data) {